 Clothing and household items not in good used condition.
 You must include with your return a Qualified appraisal, which is prepared by a Qualified appraiser, of any single donated item of clothing or any donated household item that isn't in good used condition or better and for which you deduct more than \$500.
 See Clothing and Household Items, earlier.
 Qualified appraisal.
 A qualified appraisal is an appraisal document that:

-- Is made, signed, and dated by a qualified appraiser (defined later) in accordance with generally accepted appraisal standards: - Meets the relevant requirements of Regulations section 1.170A-17(a);

-- Has a valuation effective date no earlier than 60 days before the date of the contribution and no later than the date of the contribution.
-For an appraisal report dated on or after the date of the contribution, the valuation effective date must be the date of the contribution; and - Does not involve a prohibited appraisal fee
+- Is made, signed, and dated by a qualified appraiser (defined later) in accordance with the substance and principles of the Uniform Standards of Professional Appraisal Practice, as developed by the Appraisal Standards Board of the Appraisal Foundation; - Meets the relevant requirements of Regulations section 1.170A-17(a); - Has a valuation effective date no earlier than 60 days before the date of the contribution and no later than the date of the contribution.
+For an appraisal report dated on or after the date of the contribution, the valuation effective date must be the date of the contribution; and - Does not involve a prohibited appraisal fee.

 You must receive the qualified appraisal before the due date, including extensions, of the return on which a charitable contribution deduction is first claimed for the donated property.
 If the deduction is first claimed on an amended return, the qualified appraisal must be received before the date on which the amended return is filed.
+An appraisal is not a qualified appraisal if you fail to disclose or you misrepresent facts to your appraiser and a reasonable person would expect this failure or misrepresentation to cause the appraiser to misstate the value of the property you contributed.